A little bit about what it’s like living with Sjogren’s Syndrome symptoms:

 Let me start by saying, I hear you.
 Each one thing by itself or in certain combinations could be a sign of “princess-ness”.
 But there’s another possible explanation she just may not be telling you.
 Let’s look closely and see what’s beneath all that stuff you see.

-A High-Maintenance Body Means a High-Maintenance Life
+Living with Sjogren’s Syndrome Means a High-Maintenance Life

 That bottle of water she forgot when she was late meeting you?
 Yes, it’s really important to her.
 From her dry mouth to the abdominal pains she may get if she’s not fully hydrated, she needs a constant flow going.